 In fact, during aluminum’s first century the metal was so rare it was more valuable than gold by the middle of the 19th century.
 It was so precious that aluminum bars were displayed with the French crown jewels during an international exposition in 1855.
 Development and fine-tuning of Hall’s electrolytic process resulted in a reduction in the price of aluminum ingot from $4.86/pound in 1888 to $0.78/pound in 1893.

 Perhaps more surprisingly, early automotive development also significantly utilized aluminum.
 Aluminum sheet first replaced wood as the body material of choice, although sheet steel soon replaced it.
 Nevertheless, aluminum was used for the hoods of millions of Model T Fords.
 World War II and its need for aluminum in military aircraft reduced the availability of aluminum for automobiles.
 By the end of WWII, just 12 pounds of aluminum was used in the average American car.
-Due in part to the energy crisis of the 1970s, the amount of aluminum in automobiles (in pounds) has increased every year for the past 34 years to a total of 330 pounds today.
+Due in part to the energy crisis of the 1970s, the amount of aluminum in automobiles (in pounds) has increased every year.
 A 6-8% fuel savings is obtained for every 10% reduction in weight by replacing steel with aluminum.

 Something we take for granted today is the aluminum beverage can.
-Only 45 years ago, the first two-piece, drawn-and-ironed can was produced.
-That same year (1963), Iron City Beer in Pittsburgh was the first to utilize pull-top technology on 300,000 cans.
+The first two-piece, drawn-and-ironed can was produced in 1963.
+That same year, Iron City Beer in Pittsburgh was the first to utilize pull-top technology on 300,000 cans.
 Royal Crown Cola was the first soft-drink producer to utilize all-aluminum cans in 1964.
-By 1985, aluminum became the most popular beverage package, and the aluminum bottle can was introduced in 2000.
+Aluminum became the most popular beverage package by 1985, and the aluminum bottle can was introduced in 2000.